Marangoni effect: Examples and application

 A freezing soap bubble with the Marangoni effect stabilizing the soap film.

 A familiar example is in soap films: the Marangoni effect stabilizes soap films.
 Another instance of the Marangoni effect appears in the behavior of convection cells, the so-called Bénard cells.

 One important application of the Marangoni effect is the use for drying silicon wafers after a wet processing step during the manufacture of integrated circuits.
 Liquid spots left on the wafer surface can cause oxidation that damages components on the wafer.
 To avoid spotting, an alcohol vapor (IPA) or other organic compound in gas, vapor, or aerosol form is blown through a nozzle over the wet wafer surface (or at the meniscus formed between the cleaning liquid and wafer as the wafer is lifted from an immersion bath), and the subsequent Marangoni effect causes a surface-tension gradient in the liquid allowing gravity to more easily pull the liquid completely off the wafer surface, effectively leaving a dry wafer surface.

-A similar phenomenon has been creatively utilized to self-assemble nanoparticles into ordered arrays and to grow ordered nanotubes.
+A similar phenomenon has been creatively utilized to self-assemble nanoparticles into ordered arrays and other patterns, and to grow ordered nanotubes.
 An alcohol containing nanoparticles is spread on the substrate, followed by blowing humid air over the substrate.
 The alcohol is evaporated under the flow.
 Simultaneously, water condenses and forms microdroplets on the substrate.
 Meanwhile, the nanoparticles in alcohol are transferred into the microdroplets and finally form numerous coffee rings on the substrate after drying.

 Another application is the manipulation of particles taking advantage of the relevance of the surface tension effects at small scales.
 A controlled thermo-capillary convection is created by locally heating the air–water interface using an infrared laser.
 Then, this flow is used to control floating objects in both position and orientation and can prompt the self-assembly of floating objects, profiting from the Cheerios effect.

 The Marangoni effect is also important to the fields of welding, crystal growth and electron beam melting of metals.